Why choose an investment ISA over a cash ISA?

 Multi-asset investing not only enables you to spread your risk across various holdings, but it has also outperformed cash every year since 20093.
 And when these assets are held within the ISA wrapper, they are exempt from capital gains tax, and tax on further interest or dividend income received.

-That said, it’s vital that your investments are suitable for your personal circumstances and the level of risk you’re comfortable with, as the higher the risk profile of your investments the more likely they are to experience significant fluctuations in value.
-If you’re not confident in choosing your own investments, a financial adviser can help identify your risk appetite and investments that are aligned with it.
+It’s vital your investments are suitable for your personal circumstances and reflect the level of risk you’re comfortable with.
+The higher the risk profile of your investments, the more likely they are to experience significant fluctuations in value.
+Carefully selecting a diversified portfolio will help spread risk and achieve your personal aims.
+And if you’re not confident in choosing your own investments, a financial adviser can help identify your risk appetite and investments aligned with this.

 Look to the future

 Time horizon is a key consideration when choosing which ISA to invest in.
 Saving for retirement, for example, might mean that you’re more at ease navigating the short-term ups and downs of the stock market, knowing that your portfolio has adequate time to recover.
 In turn, this will have a direct impact on the amount of risk you’re willing to take on.

 Perhaps it’s time to ask yourself whether you’re overly reliant on your cash ISA for your long-term savings – you could be losing money in real terms – and whether an investment ISA is a better solution.

 1Source: Barclays Equity Gilt Study March 2016, Figure 8 p61.

 2Source: Schroders - Cash ISA vs stock market ISA: which has returned the most?
 Mar 2019

 3Source: Royal London, The Curse of Long Term Cash , as of January 2017